apache/nuttx-apps/tools/README.txt

   interpolation).

   When a simple graphics image does not encode well, the symptom is that the resulting RLE data structures are quite large.
-The pallette structure, in particular, may have hundreds of colors in it.
+The palette structure, in particular, may have hundreds of colors in it.
 There is a way to fix the graphic image in this case.
 Here is what I do (in fact, I do this on all images prior to conversion just to be certain):